Investigating Topological Order using Recurrent Neural Networks: Results

 \subsection{Bose-Hubbard model on kagome lattice}

-We now turn our attention to a hard-core Bose-Hubbard model on the Kagome lattice, which has been shown to host topological order~\cite{PhysRevLett.97.207204,TEE2011,Zhao_2022}.
+We now turn our attention to a hard-core Bose-Hubbard model on the kagome lattice, which has been shown to host topological order~\cite{PhysRevLett.97.207204,TEE2011,Zhao_2022}.
 The Hamiltonian of this model is given by

 where $b_i$ ($b_i^{\dagger}$) is the annilihation (creation) operator.
 Furthermore, $t$ is the kinetic strength, $V$ is a tunable interaction strength and $n_{\hexagon} = \sum_{i \in \hexagon} (n_i - 1/2)$.
 The first term corresponds to a kinetic term that favors hopping between nearest neighbors, whereas the second term promotes an occupation of three hard-core bosons in each hexagon of the kagome lattice.
 In our setup, we choose $V$ in units of the kinetic term strength $t$.
+Note that for a hard-core boson $i$, the occupation $n_i = b_i^{\dagger} b_i$ only takes two values $0$ or $1$.

 The atom configurations of this model correspond to an $L \times L \times 3$ array of binary degrees of freedom where $L$ is the size of each side of the kagome lattice.
 Following an analogous approach to the toric code, we combine three sites of the unit cell of the kagome lattice as input to the 2D RNN cell, as illustrated in Fig.~\ref{fig:mapping}(b).
 This allows us to map our kagome lattice with a local Hilbert space of $2$ to a square lattice with an enlarged Hilbert space of size $2^3 = 8$.